Fernot94/Fernot94/README.md

 # Fernando (Fernot94) 💻

 Hey there!
-My name is Fernando, but you can call me Fernot94.
+My name is Fernando.
 I'm a full stack developer with a love for building web apps and tackling problems through code. 💪

 I've worked with a bunch of different technologies, including:
 - JavaScript 💻